 • Understanding that your loved one may want to do things alone that you had come to enjoy helping with.

-• Reminding yourself it is ok if your loved one gets distracted or upset after listening to the recordings.
+• Reminding yourself it is ok if your loved one gets distressed or upset after listening to the recordings.
 Just like the in-vivo assignments, the listening exercises will get easier over time.
-Encouraging your loved one to face the difficult feelings may actually help them stick with and finish the treatment.
+Encouraging your loved one to approach the difficult feelings will help with their recovery process.

 Wrap Up